 This Flourless Chocolate Torte recipe is my “Go To” dessert.
-For no other reason than it is incredibly rich, moist, deeply chocolate-y and easy to make.
+For no other reason than it is incredibly rich, moist, deeply chocolatey, and easy to make.
 You can top it with the Easy Ganache in the recipe, or simply dust it with powdered sugar.
-Serve it as it is, with berries, whip cream or with a scoop of ice cream.
+Serve it as it is, with berries, whip cream, or a scoop of ice cream.
 I will tell you, it is best served warm.

 What is the difference between a cake and a torte?

 A while ago, I was teaching a cooking class and someone asked: What is a torte?

 The main ingredients in a cake are sugar, eggs, butter, and flour.
 A torte uses little to no flour and uses ground nuts instead of flour.
 A cake rises higher and is lighter than a torte.
 A torte uses whipped egg whites gently folded into the batter to help it rise.
 Because of the gluten in the flour, a cakes’ texture is smooth and soft, whereas a torte’s texture is heavier and more coarse.
 Typically a torte (like in this chocolate torte recipe) has a deeper flavor and is richer than a cake.